hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 〇 Wait until the dynamic page has finished loading

-〇 Convert the displayed page to a PDF file and output it

 Right side of button

 〇 Enter characters in the text box